 Take a closer look at some of the teaching and learning strategies used in the International Baccalaureate Programme.

 In the Primary Years Programme, students study six globally significant transdisciplinary themes.
-Students then explore these themes using explicitly-taught concepts, knowledge, and skills from six subject areas, with a powerful emphasis on inquiry.
+Students then explore these themes using explicitly targeted concepts, knowledge, and skills from six subject areas, with a powerful emphasis on inquiry.
 Teaching and learning focuses on what students understand, know, and can do.

 The PYP challenges students to think for themselves and take responsibility for their learning as they explore local and global issues and opportunities in real-life contexts.

 Inquiry-based teaching and learning is at the core of the PYP.
 Inquiry-based learning occurs when students learn through experience.
-Our PYP Teachers then assist children to develop that initial inquiry to build great understanding, knowledge, and action.
-Inquiries become investigations into important ideas, which require a rigorous involvement by the students.
+Our PYP Teachers then assist children to develop that initial inquiry to build deep understanding, knowledge, and take action.
+Inquiries become investigations into important ideas, which require student initiative and commitment.

-All International Baccalaureate Primary Years Programmes plan inquiry-based teaching and learning through these six themes.
-These themes have global significance for all students in all cultures and offer students the opportunity to explore the commonalities of human experience:
+In the Primary Years Programme, learning is planned around six transdisciplinary themes.
+These themes have global significance for all students in all cultures and provides the opportunity to explore the commonalities of the human experience:

 - Who we are